jonowens/FinTechCaseStudy-JPMC/README.md

     - Competitive advantages:
         - $2.6 trillion balance sheet, the largest U.S bank
         - Company owned "Blockchain Center of Excellence" project leading financial innovation
         - Quorum, J.P.
-Morgan's blockchain technology forked from Ethereum
+Morgan's blockchain technology

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+    - Technologies used with JPM Coin:
+        - Blockchain, facilitates the transfer of payments between institutional clients[5]
+        - Quorum, used to run the JPM Coin blockchain technology requiring permissions and users approved by J.P.
+Morgan[6]
+        - jQuery, Modernizr, Dyn, Adobe Experience Manager

 ---